 Which aspect of the meeting did you like the least?
 Answers included

 - Not long enough

-- Wanted to hear more on practicalities of treatment and medicines
+- Wanted to hear more on practicalities of all aspects of care

 - The quality and buffering of the videos